 In its March Short-Term Energy Outlook, the US Energy Information Administration (EIA) said the global crude oil market will have a deficit of about 870,000 barrels per day in the second quarter.
 EIA forecasts that WTI oil prices may approach the $85/barrel range.
 Given the close correlation between energy prices and inflation, the Fed's interest rate cut cycle this year may have many surprises.

-The timing of interest rate cuts remains a mystery.
+The timing of interest rate cuts remains unknown.

 At the conclusion of its two-day meeting on March 19-20, the Fed maintained its outlook for three rate cuts this year.
-However, officials revised down their expectations for rate cuts in 2025.
-Policymakers now expect only three cuts next year, down from four as forecast in December.
+However, officials revised down expectations for rate cuts in 2025.
+Policymakers now expect only three cuts next year, instead of four as forecast in December.

 The strength of the US economy will be the basis for the Fed's decision to slow down the process of reducing interest rates.
 Specifically, the Fed said that US growth in 2024 will reach 2.1%, 0.7 percentage points higher than estimated.